 Course description

-A recent story on fake science on U.S. National Public Radio included this stunning comment on the number of bogus scientifical articles: “The percentage was in 2020 at 28% of all biomedical publications.
+Those who have not participated in scientific research often think of science as a fixed body of knowledge—free from biases, sloppiness, or money-driven influences.
+But a recent story on fake science on U.S. National Public Radio included this stunning comment on the number of bogus scientifical articles: “The percentage was in 2020 at 28% of all biomedical publications.
 That comes to over 300,000 in the biomedical field alone.
 Now, if you consider that all of science is maybe roughly double that, then you can sort of roughly estimate that there may be a half million fake papers published per year.”
-Those who have not participated in scientific research often think of science as a fixed body of knowledge, free from biases, sloppiness, or money-driven influences.
-While the scientific enterprise has been one of the undoubted achievements of human history, it has not been without its problems.
-The health sciences, with so much money to be made through the sale of pharmaceuticals, procedures and medical equipment, has been especially vulnerable.

 TOPICS

-• What is scholarship?
-How do research publications differ from other kinds of writing about science?
-What is their purpose?
+• What are scientific articles?
+How do these differ from other kinds of writing about science?
 Who writes them, and why?
-Who reads them, and how?

 • Publication bias.
-Scientists make hypotheses, and these are more likely to be wrong that right.
-But scientific journals rarely publish results from studies that showed a treatment or approach did not work, so the scientific community rarely knows what’s already been tried and failed.
-And since pharmaceutical companies are not required to publish studies that showed poor outcomes, are government agencies and physicians mislead about the real benefits and risks of new medications?
+Scientific hypotheses are more likely to be wrong that right.
+But since scientific journals rarely publish results from studies that showed a treatment or approach did not work, the scientific community rarely knows what’s already been tried and failed.

 • Replication.
 We often hear that scientific reports should be written in way that makes it easy for others to repeat the study to confirm the results, but researchers rarely do this—because few journals will publish replication studies.
 Why not?
 How has this lack of confirmation impacted the accuracy of scientific research and what attempts are being made to encourage the publication of such studies?

 • Plagiarism.
 How has digitization led to a drastic rise in plagiarism in science?
-How well do plagiarism-detection platforms like CrossCheck work to detect plagiarism, and what new problems do these “solutions” cause?
+How well do plagiarism-detection platforms detect plagiarism, and what new problems do these “solutions” cause?

-• Fake Science: What are fake articles and how are they made?
+• Fake Science: What are fake scientific reports and how are they made?
 What are editors doing to detect them—or can they?
 How is AI contributing to this problem?

 • Predatory Journals.
 What are these fake journals and why do they exist?
 How can we tell if a journal is real or not?
 What efforts are being made to combat this growing threat to scientific validity?
 Are good scientists in poorly-resources countries being accidently caught in the predatory journal net?